daoanhkhoa123/Steoreo_Depth_Estimation/markdown/word.md

 \end{align}
 $$

-The subject is to avoid the trivial solution f
+The subject is to avoid the trivial solution f.

 The solution to this optimize problem can be found by Singular Value Decomposition (SVD).
 $f$ is the right singular vector corresponding to the smallest singular value of $X$.
 A reshape of this $f$ into $3 \times 3$ matrix give result called as $\mathbf{F_{est}}$.

 ### 5.3.
 Enforcing the internal constraint
 An important property of the fundamental matrix is that it is singular, in fact of rank 2.
 Furthermore, the left and right null spaces ($e$ and $e'$) of $F$ are generated by the vectors representing the two epipoles in the images i.e $dim Null(F) = 1$.
 However, often, dealing with noisy image gives the result $\mathbf{F_{est}}$ from Equation 14 usually does not have rank 2.